Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach

 \section{Introduction}

-Combustion of solid fuel in porous medium when air (or any other gaseous oxidizer) is injected has multiple applications in nowadays technology such as in self-propagating high-temperature synthesis \cite{Moore90}, smoldering combustion in normal and microgravity environments \cite{wang08, Olson98, Aldushin06}, etc. The latter papers emphasize on the characteristic properties of smoldering combustion, specifically in microgravity environments where fire safety is of paramount importance.
-In this paper, we study the case of a dry porous medium, fully saturated by the presence of an oxidizing gaseous mixture in its gas phase, and possibly allowing for both fast drifts and fast combustion (fast gas-solid chemical reaction).
+Combustion in porous medium when air (or any other gaseous oxidizer) is injected has multiple applications in nowadays technology such as in self-propagating high-temperature synthesis \cite{Moore90}, smoldering combustion in normal and microgravity environments \cite{wang08, Olson98, Aldushin06}, etc. In this paper, we study the case of a dry porous medium, fully saturated by a gaseous mixture, and possibly allowing for both fast drift and fast combustion (fast gas-solid chemical reaction).
 An industrial application of a similar combustion regime can be found with combustions in fixed bed reactors in which a catalytic bed, preheated to a relatively high temperature, is exposed to a cold reacting mixture \cite{THULLIE95, Andrez99}.
 These studies exemplify a competition between mass and heat transport in porous media in which an exothermic reaction takes place.
 The combined phenomena can be measured in the range of dominant Pecl\'et and Damk\"ohler numbers, which gives rise to dispersion in the proposed system.
 It is worth mentioning that the fast drift arises as a response of the system to a strong convection regime at the microscopic level whereas the fast combustion limit is a phenomenon common with non premixed flaming combustion; see, e.g., \cite{Faeth86}.

-The importance of dispersion phenomena in porous media combustion and other engineering applications is well-known in the literature; see, e.g., \cite{Taylor53,Salles93,Fatehi94,Choquet14}.
+Furthermore, the importance of dispersion phenomena in porous media combustion and other engineering applications is well-known in the literature; see, e.g., \cite{Taylor53,Salles93,Fatehi94,Choquet14}.
 In \cite{Pedras08}, thermal dispersion coefficients are calculated for an infinite porous medium by means of the volume averaging method; see also in this context \cite{HSU90,Sano11}.
-Furthermore, the homogenization method have been applied in the derivation of dispersion coefficients; see, e.g., \cite{Moyne02,Auriault95}.
-However, in the framework of filtration combustion, there is no detailed account of the dispersion effect on the transport parameters, which arises from the strong competition between mass and thermal transport in the presence of chemical reaction.
+Also, the homogenization method has been applied in the derivation of dispersion coefficients; see, e.g., \cite{Moyne02,Auriault95}.
+However, in the framework of filtration combustion of solids, there is no detailed account of the dispersion effect on the transport parameters, which arises from strong competition between mass and thermal transport in the presence of chemical reaction.
 We stress that in such high temperature regimes, the use of measurement devices becomes impracticable, hence stimulations on the right effective transport coefficients need some theoretical insight.

-The reaction-diffusion-flow scenario of interest here can be briefly described as follows: A gaseous oxidizer is brought in by molecular diffusion superposed to a given drift\footnote{The drift can possibly be given as a posteriori approximation of the solution corresponding to an appropriate variant of compressible Navier-Stokes-like equations.} inside a porous medium made of periodic arrangements of pores; building a skeleton that covers $\mathbb{R}^d$.
-The oxidizer reacts with the solid fuel exothermically giving rise to high temperatures that travel further through the porous medium by means of heat conduction.\footnote{We assume all radiation effects to be negligible.}